Stormy Daniels: Trump affair allegations

 In August 2018, Cohen reached a plea deal with prosecutors, saying he paid off Daniels "at the direction of the ... candidate" and "for the principal purpose of influencing the election".
 In September 2018, Cohen offered to invalidate the non-disclosure agreement with Daniels if she would refund the $130,000 Cohen's company paid to her.
-Lawyers for Trump have declared that Trump will neither enforce the non-disclosure agreement nor contest Daniels's claim that it is invalid.
+Lawyers for Trump declared on September 8 that Trump would neither enforce the non-disclosure agreement nor contest Daniels's claim that it is invalid.

 On April 15, 2024, a trial began in New York City, in which Trump faced 34 felony charges of falsifying business records with the intent to commit or conceal other crimes with respect to the hush money payments made to Daniels.
 Testimony during the trial revealed that the $130,000 hush money agreement was drafted by Daniels's former lawyer Keith Davidson.
 In the agreement, Daniels was given the pseudonym "Peggy Peterson," while Trump was given the pseudonym "David Dennison."
 Daniels testified on May 7, 2024, describing, among other things, her reported sexual encounter with Trump and their year-long relationship.
 Daniels also stated that a waiver statement she signed denying the affair was false and that the non-disclosure agreement made it she would lose $1,000,000 for every occasion she told her story.
 On May 13, 2024, during trial testimony, Cohen confirmed details about the non-disclosure agreement including how it was his idea to include a clause which made it so Daniels would be penalized $1,000,000 for every occasion she told her story, which would violate the agreement.
 On May 14, Cohen also testified that the statement Daniels signed was false, noting how he pressed Davidson to get Daniels to sign the waiver.
 Cohen also stated that he agreed to let Daniels appear on Fox News's Hannity: she did not go through with it.